chem330/chem330.github.io/project/index.md

   \note{ You must use the flow-injection mercury system for this analysis.
 You will need to get trained by Dr. Fischer prior to using it.}

+## Waste Disposal

+- Waste for nitrate, phosphate, hardness, and anion analyses can be combined in a the waste bucket provided in lab.
+- Neutralized waste from the alkalinity titration can be disposed of down the drain.
+- Dissolved solids wastes can be disposed of in the trash and/or down the drain.

 # Reporting

 You should present your results in two ways: